 Are you unsure of where to start when interviewing an au pair or your future childcare provider?
 The task of interviewing a candidate who looks good on paper and who you may not necessarily meet in person may seem overwhelming and unfamiliar.
-In addition to helpful interviewing questions, real, honest interview advice from current Cultural Care host families will set you on the right path.
+Real, honest interview advice from current Cultural Care host families will set you on the right path.
 You may (or may not) be surprised by most common interview tip—read below to learn more!

 Interview your au pair on many different occasions and go with your instinct.
 Request that you have Skype session and invite other family members to join.
 Meeting the au pairs immediate family member will ease family members and help bring an immediate closeness.
 It’s also nice to have Skype sessions with the kids and let them control the session yet schedule separate sessions for questions.
 The kids sessions will show how the au pair may interact with your child.
 Understand your family and present your family and your personality for what it really is so you can find the right match for your personality and family needs. -Michelle Williams, host mom in MD